FDA approves zuranolone, first pill for postpartum depression

 In a recent clinical trial, researchers said a14-day course of zuranolone pills appeared to help stave off further depressive episodes in many patients for months before another round of the medication might need to be taken.

-That is different from many common antidepressants, like selective serotonin reuptake inhibitors or SSRIs, which are typically prescribed to be taken over a longer term.
+That is different from many common antidepressants, like selective serotonin reuptake inhibitors or SSRIs, which take longer to yield effects and which many patients can end up taking for a lifetime.

 But those findings followed earlier setbacks for the company back in 2019, after the drugmakers disclosed a key Phase 3 study of the treatment fell short of its goal to outperform a placebo in "a statistically significant reduction" for treating depression.